raspberryenvoie/piRa1n/README.md

 ### 2. Install piRa1n
 Copy and paste the following commands into the terminal application and press the Enter key.\
 `cd /home/pi && git clone https://github.com/raspberryenvoie/piRa1n.git && sudo chmod +x install_piRa1n.sh && ./install_piRa1n.sh`

-Connect the Raspberry Pi 4 to a powerbank.
+Your done!
+Now connect the Raspberry Pi 4 to a power bank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in DFU mode and let piRa1n do the rest!